vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 </template>
 ```

-Our script tag looks like that at this stage
+Our script tag looks like this at this stage

 ```js
 <script>